 If you have any questions about this report or concerning your water utility, please contact Garrick Willden 435-528-5061.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the second Wednesday at 7:00 pm.
+They are held at the town hall on the second Wednesday of the month at 7:00 pm.

-Mayfield routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2022.
+Mayfield routinely monitors constituents in our drinking water in accordance with the Federal and Utah State laws.
+The following table shows the results of our monitoring for the period of January 1st to December 31st, 2023.